ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 reporting `inputsUnavailable` rather than health, which is exactly why it sets that flag.
 Read the two together or read neither.

-Seven classes, six issue types.
+Eight classes, seven issue types.
 Every class except `AudioPlayoutSynthesisDetector` binds to `InboundTrackMonitor` and is registered only for the kind it judges — the video classes are constructed only for video tracks, the audio classes only for audio ones — so the `kind` guards inside